Ideally for the role of SEO Manager you should be looking for someone with:

 Interviews naturally breed nerves, so the first part of your interview should aim to make the candidate feel comfortable speaking with you, you’ll get much more information out of them and a better sense of the person they are if they feel like they can trust the environment they are in.

-To do this you can ask some fun and interesting questions linked to the role, they should be open ended and encourage conversation.
-A good place to start is with behavioural questions.
+To do this you can ask some fun and interesting questions linked to the role, they should be open-ended and encourage conversation.